Joseph Anderson (Mormon)

-Joseph Anderson (November 20, 1889 – March 13, 1992) was the secretary to the First Presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1922 to 1970 and was a general authority of the church from 1970 until his death.
+Joseph Anderson (November 20, 1889 – March 13, 1992) was the secretary to the First Presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1922 to 1970 and was a church general authority from 1970 until his death.

-Anderson was born in Salt Lake City, Utah Territory in 1889, the same year that Wilford Woodruff became President of the Church.
+Anderson was born in Salt Lake City, Utah Territory in 1889, the same year that Wilford Woodruff became the church's president.
 Anderson graduated from the Weber Stake Academy (now Weber State University) in 1905.
-A few years later he served as a missionary in Germany and Switzerland.
+He later served as a missionary in Germany and Switzerland.

-Anderson became secretary to the First Presidency of the church in 1922.
-On 6 April 1970, church president Joseph Fielding Smith released Anderson from his secretarial duties and called him to serve as an Assistant to the Quorum of the Twelve Apostles.
+Anderson became secretary to the First Presidency in 1922.
+On April 6, 1970, church president Joseph Fielding Smith released Anderson from his secretarial duties and called him to serve as an Assistant to the Quorum of the Twelve Apostles.
 When that calling was abolished in 1976, Anderson was ordained a Seventy and became a member of the First Quorum of the Seventy.
 In 1978, Anderson became an emeritus general authority and was relieved of his day-to-day duties as a Seventy.
 Anderson died in Salt Lake City at the age of 102 and was buried at Salt Lake City Cemetery.